OWASP/www-board-candidates/2024/harold_blankenship.md

 ![Headshot of Harold Blankenship](/www-board-candidates/assets/images/harold_blankenship.jpg){:width="200px"}

 As an avid believer in the OWASP mission, I encourage the proliferation of free and open-source solutions to the on-going security issues affecting us all.
 As the previous Director of Projects and Technology at OWASP, I have a firm understanding of one of the organization's most important and pivotal pillars - projects.
 I want to see the projects thrive at OWASP and thriving projects require funding.
 My background has been in software development, software management, and I.T.
 I have a B.S. in Computer Science and a M.S. in Cybersecurity.
+I am currently the Director of Community and Customer Success at DefectDojo Inc.

 ### Link to My Video